awslabs/recurrent-intensity-model-experiments/README.md

 ```
 ![online-ml-1m](figure/online-ml-1m.png)

-Optional configuration that excludes training user-item pairs from reappearing in predictions and targets.
+Optional configuration that excludes training user-item pairs from reappearing in predictions and targets by a large penalization prior.
 For other types of filtering needs, please provide a different `prior_score` input to `Dataset` constructor following the source code of this example.
 ```
 D, V = prepare_ml_1m_data(exclude_train=True)
 self = Experiment(D, V)